Web Accessibility Policy and Accessibility Issue Resolution

 The goal of the Accessibility Standard is to improve the accessibility and usability of information technology products and services for all government end-users in the State of Minnesota.
 The standard incorporates the Web Content Accessibility Guidelines 2.0 and Section 508 of the Rehabilitation Act of 1973.

-Supplementing the standard is a provision (363A.42 Public Records; Accessibility) effective January 1, 2013 that can make agencies financially liable for inaccessible records and other documents modified or produced after that date.
+Supplementing the standard are statutes on public records (363A.42) and continuing education (363A.43) effective January 1, 2013 that can make agencies financially liable for inaccessible records and other documents and course material modified or produced after that date.

 If you have questions about accessible technology, or need help, here are a few of the many resources available.